cheblin/PrimitiveCollections/README.md

 `This is nightly bleeding-edge release`

-Yet another Java primitive's collections with support  of unsigned and nullable type
+Yet another Java primitive's collections with support  of unsigned and nullable types

-Took the best ideas from
+This project get the best from...

 [Trove](https://bitbucket.org/trove4j/trove)
 [HPPC](https://labs.carrotsearch.com/hppc.html)